CyberCogz311/Civic-Engagement-App/CONTRIBUTING.md

 markdown
 Copy code
-# Contributing to [Project Name]
+# Contributing to [Civic-Engagement-App]

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to [Civic-Engagement-App]!
 We appreciate your effort to improve this project and help us create a better tool for [your project's goal, e.g., civic engagement through AR/VR and blockchain].

 Please follow the guidelines below to help ensure that your contributions align with the project's goals.